 Photo Booth Computer

-If you’re using an Apple iPad or a Windows tablet like a Microsoft Surface Pro this will serve as both your computer and display screen.
+If you’re using a Windows tablet like a Microsoft Surface Pro this will serve as both your computer and display screen.
 This tablet will typically sit just under the camera so people can see their images immediately after taking a photo.
 If you wanted to have a bigger screen to display your images you could get a projector or big screen monitor but you will still need a computer to run the software and manage the images as they are being taken.
 Again this means more gear an setup time which isn’t always ideal.
 The most basic form would be to ditch this altogether and just use the camera to take the images and deliver them after the event without showing them instantly.
 It’s not as fun for the guests but its certainly makes for an easy photo booth to setup.

 Photo Booth Software